dariadem17/Train-Ticketing-App/README.md

 * **Routing Algorithm:** Supports both direct trips and indirect connections (changeovers).
 If no direct train exists between two stations, the system identifies intermediate stations to link the journey.
 * **Booking System:** Implements a strict seat availability check to prevent overbooking.
 It validates requested seats against the real-time capacity fetched from the database.
 * **Admin Dashboard:** Provides tools for system maintenance, including train management (CRUD operations), route creation, and real-time delay updates.
 * **Notification Flow:** Automated notification system for booking confirmations and delay alerts.
-Currently implemented via a `MockEmailProvider` that logs communications to a local audit file (`mail_system.log`).
+Currently implemented via a `MockEmailProvider` that logs communications to a local audit file (`mail_server.log`).

 ## 2. Technical Architecture